RFID Frequently Asked Questions

 Radio waves bounce off metal and are absorbed by water at ultrahigh frequencies.
 That makes tracking metal products, or those with high water content, difficult.
 However, good system design and engineering are overcoming this.
 Low- and high-frequency tags work better on products with water and metal.
 In fact, there are applications in which low-frequency RFID tags are embedded in metal auto parts to track them.

-Gen 2 is the shorthand name given to EPCglobal's second-generation EPC protocol.
-It was designed to work internationally and has other enhancements such as a dense reader mode of operation, which prevents readers from interfering with one another when many are used in close proximity to one another.
+Gen 2 is the shorthand name given to EPC Radio-Frequency Identity Protocols Generation-2 UHF RFID Standard.
+This standard describes the way passive UHF RFID tags (aka RAIN tags) communicate with the RFID readers.
+Primarily, it enables an RFID reader to select, inventory and access tags of interest.
+Many other commands can also help protecting data and consumer’s privacy as well as authenticating tags and readers for brand protection.
+Gen2 was designed to work internationally and has other enhancements such as a dense reader mode of operation, which prevents readers from interfering with one another when many are used in close proximity to one another.
+Gen2 has been endorsed as an ISO standard: ISO/IEC 18000-63.

 The EPC (electronic product code) is a string of numbers and letters, consisting of a header and three sets of data partitions.
 The first partition identifies the manufacturer.
 The second identifies the product type (stock keeping unit or SKU) and the third is the serial number unique to the item.
 By separating the data into partitions, readers can search for items with a particular manufacturer's code or product code.
 Readers can also be programmed to search for EPCs with the same manufacturer and product code, but which have unique numbers in a certain sequence.
 This makes it possible, for example, to quickly find products that might be nearing their expiration date or that need to be recalled.